 The research which is carried out is fundamental and transboundary.
 Researchers participate in three research programmes:

-- Montaigne Centre for Judicial Administration and Conflict Resolution;
+- Montaigne Centre for Rule of Law and Administration of Justice

 - Utrecht Centre for Accountability and Liability Law (UCALL);